cfedersp/aws-s3-notify/README.md

 # Deploy via S3:
 aws s3 cp target/aws-s3-notify-0.0.1-SNAPSHOT.jar s3://cjf-epsilon-demos/installers/aws-demos/

-# Run command:
+# Run command on EC2
-BUCKET_NAME=cjf-epsilon-demos java -jar aws-s3-notify-0.0.1-SNAPSHOT.jar --server.port=80
+The profile is optional, and the EC2 instance should already have an instance profile connected to an IAM Role that can access your bucket java -jar aws-s3-notify-0.0.1-SNAPSHOT.jar

 # Run from an SSH session:
 ssh ec2-user@ec2-54-183-194-74.us-west-1.compute.amazonaws.com
-sudo nohup java -jar aws-s3-notify-0.0.1-SNAPSHOT.jar --server.port=80 &
+sudo nohup java -jar aws-s3-notify-0.0.1-SNAPSHOT.jar &

 # SNS Confirmation structure:
 {